machilusZ/machilusz.github.io/_pages/about.md

 ======
 * [Dec.
 2020] Got an research intern offer from Google Research.

 * [May.
-2020] I am excited to intern at Microsoft AI & Research in summer as a research intern.
+2020] I am excited to intern at Microsoft AI & Research this summer.